 Santorini

-Santorini’s appeal to tourists also translates into a highly lucrative rental market.
-Short-term vacation rentals are in high demand, with tourists willing to pay a premium for properties offering stunning views of the Aegean Sea.
+Santorini’s tourist magnetism translates seamlessly into rental income.
+Short-term vacation rentals are in near-constant demand, with visitors consistently willing to pay a serious premium for properties offering unobstructed views of the Aegean.

 RegionPrice per Square Meter (EUR)